kAh00t/Nessus-Powershell-Oneliners/NessusOneLiners.md

     - [ ] Create Local User Account and add to Administrators group (If Needed)
     - [ ] Enable/Disable LocalAccountTokenFilterPolicy
     - [ ] Check Admin Credentials Work Remotely
-    - [ ] Check Registry/Confirm ForceGuest is not set to 1 (Classic is required for Nessus seemingly)
+    - [ ] Confirm ForceGuest is not set to 1 (Classic is required for Nessus seemingly)
     - [ ] Set/Remove Windows Firewall Rules to required to allow Nessus to perform a full credentialed scan (WMI-IN, 135,139,445)
     - [ ] Check/Enable/Disable Admin Shares# Check/Enable/Run Remote Registry and WMI
     - [ ] Check/Enable/Run Remote Registry and WMI